niuers/python/functions.md

     * Coroutines may come in C++20.
     * First-class functions are heavily used in Standard Template Library.
       * `std::accumulate` is a higher order function and can accept first-class functions

+## Python Features Important to Functional Programming
+### Iterators
+* An iterator is an object representing a stream of data; this object returns the data one element at a time.
+* Note that you can only go forward in an iterator; there’s no way to get the previous element, reset the iterator, or make a copy of it.
+* List comprehensions (return list) and generator expressions (return iterator) are common operations.
+  * Generator expressions return an iterator that computes the values as necessary, not needing to materialize all the values at once.
+This means that list comprehensions aren’t useful if you’re working with iterators that return an infinite stream or a very large amount of data.
+Generator expressions are preferable in these situations.
+  * Generator expressions always have to be written inside parentheses, but the parentheses signalling a function call also count.

+### Generators
+* Generators are a special class of functions that simplify the task of writing iterators.
+Regular functions compute a value and return it, but generators return an iterator that returns a stream of values.

 # Functions in Python